isu-digital/digital-collections-template/README.md

+# Changelog
+Locations removed from config-nav.csv as only 1 location (lsulli12, 11/1/2024)

 # CollectionBuilder-CSV

 CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV.